kennethross/vanilla-js-cli/README.md

 ### Commands

-- `my-node-cli - name YourName`: Greets you by your name.
+- `vanilla-js - name YourName`: Greets you by your name.
-- `my-node-cli option1`: Executes option 1.

-For more detailed information on commands, run `my-node-cli --help`.

 ## License